jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/CrashDump.md

 E-- Yes --> F(Check core full dump states under SEM_ID_DIE0_IOSS_0) E-- No --> G(No dumps available)
 ```

+#### Special Consideration for Accelerator Crash Dump Collection

+The accelerators do not have context of UTC Time.
+Hence, accelerators update the system/SoC timestamp in the crash time (instead of UTC time).
+While collecting accelerator crash dump, SCP will update the timestamp in the accel crash dump to UTC time.
+In this process, there is a possibility that the crash time is off by 1ms (translation jitter), but that is acceptable error.

 ## Public APIs